BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 “I was pretty much housebound but everyone thought I was a total fraud.
 I was so lucky that I then found Bruce Dyer who took over my claim.
 Bruce is so understanding and knew exactly how to get everything back on track again.
 I’m so grateful.”
 FG, February 2019 (£310,000 recovered for a FND)

-See our FND Case Study.
+Read an FND Case Study.

-What causes a FND?
+What causes an FND?

 Until relatively recently, psychiatrists would often refer to people with functional symptoms as suffering from a ‘conversion disorder’.
-This was because it was thought they were ‘converting’ stress into physical symptoms.
+This is because it was thought they were ‘converting’ stress into physical symptoms.
 The problem with this theory is that not everybody suffering such symptoms is also suffering significant psychological problems.
 Many people simply suffer an accident or illness and then develop functional symptoms afterwards.

 “Andrew Atkinson was superb from day one.
 I can’t praise him enough.”
 YT, October 2018 (£280,000 recovered for a FND)